Piolintech123/WRO2026-FE-PiolinTech/docs/legacy/02_PTesting&Analysis.md

 battery condition
 ```

-A parameter that appears correct mathematically can still behave incorrectly once these systems interact physically.
+A parameter that appears reasonable mathematically can still behave incorrectly when these systems interact physically.

 For example: